-As you know, God has said the same thing to us.
-His Word declares that He is going to judge the ungodly, yet in His mercy He will pass over those under the blood.
+And the truth is, God has said the same thing to us.
+In His Word the Lord declares that He is going to judge the ungodly, and in His mercy pass over those under the blood.

 Do you believe that?
-Jesus is the Lamb of God that takes away the sin of the world (John 1:29, 36).
-If you have trusted in Him, you can say, as Paul affirmed, He is our Passover Lamb (1 Cor.
+God's Word declares that Jesus is the Lamb of God that takes away the sin of the world (John 1:29, 36).
+If you have trusted in Him, you can say, as Paul affirmed, that He is our Passover Lamb (1 Cor.
 5:7).
 And as Peter put it, we have been redeemed, "with the precious blood of Christ, a lamb without blemish or defect (1 Peter 1:19)."

-But if you've never trusted in Christ, if you're not under His blood, then you are still in your sins, and God will judge you, and you will perish.
-O sinner, come to Christ today!
-Repent of your sins and receive Him as your Savior and Lord.
+But if you've never trusted in Christ, if you're not under His blood, then you are still in your sins, and God will judge you, and you will perish forever.
+So come, my friend!